 - A beautiful setting, with blooming gardens, woodland walks on the doorstep, bikes to borrow, and croquet and clay-pigeon shooting on site

 - Spoiling rooms, many with roll-top tubs or private patios

 - Wonderfully peaceful (a good night’s sleep is guaranteed), with treatment rooms to help you unwind

-- Atmospheric restaurant serving modern British cuisine with imaginative twists; meals here are a real treat
+- Two atmospheric restaurants serving modern British cuisine with imaginative twists; meals here are a real treat

 - Only a short drive from bustling Richmond, the glorious Yorkshire Dales and the North York Moors